First Time User? Enroll now.

 Home > Health Library > Hydrotherapy

 Hydrotherapy is the use of water to treat a disease or to maintain health.
-The theory behind it is that water has many properties that give it the ability to heal:
+It was part of a health movement that led to the development of naturopathic medicine.

 People use hydrotherapy to treat many illnesses and conditions, including acne; arthritis; colds; depression; headaches; stomach problems; joint, muscle, and nerve problems; sleep disorders; and stress.
 People also use it for relaxation and to maintain health.